swkkd/gowebapi/docs/AssetDatabaseApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **AssetDatabaseGetElementTemplates**
-> ItemsElementTemplate AssetDatabaseGetElementTemplates(ctx, webId, field, optional)
+> ItemsElementTemplate AssetDatabaseGetElementTemplates(a.client.ctx, webId, field, optional)
 Retrieve element templates based on the specified criteria.
 Only templates of instance type \"Element\" and \"EventFrame\" are returned.
 By default, all element and event frame templates in the specified Asset Database are returned.

 Users can search for the element and event frame template based on specific search parameters.
 If no parameters are specified in the search, the default values for each parameter will be used and will return the templates that match the default search.